High-accuracy sampling for diffusion models and log-concave distributions: Introduction

 More precisely, we are interested in bounding the number of steps (and queries to the score function) required to sample from a distribution $\phat$ such that

 where $D$ is a measure of discrepancy, $\delta\in(0,1)$ is the target accuracy, $\epssc$ measures the error in the score function estimates, and $\Capx$ is a target approximation factor.

-The initial work of~\citet{Chen+23SGM, LeeLuTan23SGMGeneral} showed that with $L^2$-accurate score estimates, \fcreplace{it is possible to achieve}{Denoising Diffusion Probabilistic Models (DDPMs) achieve} a query complexity of $1/\delta^2$ in total variation distance for sampling from an early stopped distribution, provided that $\pdata$ has bounded support, and with an overhead that is polynomial in the dimension and radius and with $\Capx = \wt O(1)$.
+The initial work of~\citet{Chen+23SGM, LeeLuTan23SGMGeneral} showed that with $L^2$-accurate score estimates, Denoising Diffusion Probabilistic Models (DDPMs) achieve a query complexity of $1/\delta^2$ in total variation distance for sampling from an early stopped distribution, provided that $\pdata$ has bounded support, with an overhead that is polynomial in the dimension and radius, and with $\Capx = \wt O(1)$.
 By a standard argument, this can be converted to guarantees for sampling from $\pdata$ itself in a weaker metric.
 Importantly, these results impose almost no assumptions on the data distribution, providing strong theoretical justification for diffusion models.